cbrauckmuller/helium/README.md

 # Forms

 Forms in Helium are build to be responsive-ready from the start.
-Two common design patterns are available out of the box - labes above fields and labels to the left of fields.
+Two common design patterns are available out of the box - labels above fields and labels to the left of fields.
 Both of these are useful in different scenarios.
 At the `$responsive-breakpoint`, however, the labels left of fields style collapses to labels above fields to ensure the design doesn't break on mobile devices.